Port of New York and New Jersey: 20th century

+After the end of World War I, the 1919 New York City Harbor Strike shut down the port for weeks.

 The era of the longshoreman, captured in the classic film On the Waterfront, faded by the 1970s as much of the waterfront became obsolete due to changing transportation patterns.
-The nation's first facility for container shipping, which became the prototype, opened in 1958.
+The nation's first facility for container shipping, which became the prototype, opened in 1962.
 Expanded intermodal freight transport systems and the Interstate Highway System effected a shift to new terminals at Newark Bay.

 Since the 1980s, sections of waterfront in the traditional harbor have been being redeveloped to include public access to the water's edge, with the creation of linear park greenways such as Hudson River Park, Hudson River Waterfront Walkway, and Brooklyn Bridge Park.

+21st century

-The CMA CGM Theodore Roosevelt, the largest ship to call at an East Coast port, passed under the raised Bayonne Bridge in July 2017, signalling a new era of container capacity.
+The CMA CGM Theodore Roosevelt, the largest ship to call at an East Coast port, passed under the raised Bayonne Bridge in July 2017.
+Two larger ships MSC Cristina and the MSC Virgo landed in 2021.